borglab/gtsam/gtsam/slam/ReadMe.md

 ## SmartFactors

 These are "structure-less" factors, i.e., rather than introducing a new variable for an observed 3D point or landmark, a single factor is created that provides a multi-view constraint on several poses and/or cameras.
+While one typically adds multiple GenericProjectionFactors (one for each observation of a landmark), a SmartFactor collects all measurements for a landmark, i.e., the factor graph contains 1 smart factor per landmark.

 ### SmartFactorBase